Online registration process for application is now closed.

 The completed applications including the signature page with signatures and seals must be received by the United Nations Office for Outer Space Affairs no later than 15 May 2018 from applicants seeking funding support, and no later than 1 August 2018 from self-funded applicants.
 Only complete applications received by these deadlines will be considered.

 For latest information and updates on the Symposium, it is advised that you frequently visit this webpage.

 For questions related to the Symposium programme in general and international applications:

 United Nations Office for Outer Space Affairs

-For logistics related questions like hotels, transfers and the city of Natal, please get in contact with the local organizing committee directly through:
+For logistics related questions like hotels, transfers and the city of Natal, please refer to the Logistics Package prepared by the local organizers.
+In case you need more information, you may get in contact with the local organizing committee directly through:

 In addition to the Symposium programme, an optional field trip to the will be organized on 14 September 2018.

 As indicated in the symposium website, there will be a field trip to the Hell´s Barrier Launch Site and the Space Visitor Center in Natal on the afternoon of the last day of our Symposium (14 September 2018).
 Hell’s Barrier is a high security military facility operated by the Brazilian Air Force.
 We were recently informed that an extra information form is required for our participants to be granted access to this facility.

 This field trip will have a limited capacity of 100 people.
 If you would like to attend, please download and fill the form in the following link digitally.
 Ignore the signature part and send it together with your passport photo page to Mr. Philipe Freire de Araújo PATRÍCIO (email@example.com) by 20 August 2018.

 Link to the form: https://goo.gl/iyosWy